MAS issues warning on fraudulent e-mails

-SINGAPORE - The Monetary Authority of Singapore (MAS) has warned the public against fraudulent e-mails impersonating the authority in order to get recipients to divulge their personal information such as login IDs and passwords.
+The Monetary Authority of Singapore (MAS) has warned the public against fraudulent e-mails impersonating the authority in order to get recipients to divulge personal information such as login IDs and passwords.

-These e-mails are purportedly sent from @mas.gov.sg e-mail accounts with subject titles such as "Fund Transmittal" and "Singapore Compliance Information", said MAS in a statement on Saturday (Oct 6).
+These e-mails were purportedly sent from @mas.gov.sg e-mail accounts, with subject titles such as "Fund Transmittal" and "Singapore Compliance Information", said MAS in a statement yesterday.

-Members of the public who receive the e-mails should not respond to them, open the attachments or click on links.
+Members of the public who receive the e-mails should not respond to them or open the attachments, the authority added.

 Some of the e-mails claim MAS has received funds from foreign central banks remitted to the recipients, and ask the recipients to pay a transaction fee and provide bank account details to a specified e-mail address.